 An introduction to solutions, ionization, kinetics, energy, equilibria, acid-base theories, oxidation-reduction, and organic chemistry.
 Descriptive material supporting the discussion is from the fields of inorganic chemistry and organic chemistry.
 Prerequisite: CHM 101, CHM 113, or CHM 121.

-A study of properties of solutions, electrolytes, ionization, oxidation-reduction, electro-chemistry, kinetics, energy, thermodynamics, principles of chemical equilibria including ionic equilibria and solubility product, hydrolysis, acid-base theories, nuclear chemistry, and descriptive chemistry.
+A study of properties of solutions, electrolytes, ionization, oxidation-reduction, electrochemistry, kinetics, energy, thermodynamics, principles of chemical equilibria including ionic equilibria and solubility product, hydrolysis, acid-base theories, nuclear chemistry, and descriptive chemistry.
 Qualitative and quantitative laboratory work supports lecture discussion.
-Prerequisite: CHM 113 or CHM 121 or equivalent with a grade of C- or better.
+Prerequisites: CHM 113 or CHM 121 or equivalent with a grade of C- or better.

 A series of guest speakers from industry, government, consulting, and education share their perspectives on current environmental problems and solutions.
 In addition, speakers will present career alternatives in environmental science and provide a forum for discussion with seminar participants.

 A study of the scientific principles and processes underlying the interrelationships between humans and the environment.
 Concepts used to evaluate problems and options available in dealing with population growth, wise use of natural resources, and environmental degradation and pollution are considered in this course.
 Major topics include the evolution of human-environment relationships; principles of matter and energy; structure, function, and dynamics of ecosystems; and water, food, agriculture, land wildlife and plant resources.
 Laboratory exercises include field experiences and computer simulations.